-The totalled points achieved for the assessment are then used to ascertain the pay level.
+The totalled points achieved for the assessment are used to allocate a pay level.
+Pay levels will then be reviewed and approved by a governance panel.

 Do not underestimate the time needed for assessments

 The time you need for the assessment process will vary depending on the number of DDaT staff in the organisation.
 For a small organisation, it might take 1 month to complete the whole process from beginning to end.
 For larger organisations, with 1,000 - 3,000 staff, it might take 3 to 6 months to complete it.